SpaceX IPO 2026: Prepare to Invest in SpaceX Stock

 About SpaceX

-SpaceX (short for Space Exploration Technologies Corp.) is a spacecraft and exploration company based in Brownsville, TX (formerly, Hawthorne, CA) that makes rockets, launch engines, satellites, and human transport modules.
+SpaceX (short for Space Exploration Technologies Corp.) is a spacecraft and exploration company based in Starbase, TX (near Brownsville, TX).
+It makes rockets, launch engines, satellites, and human transport modules.

-It is the largest private U.S. company as measured by valuation.
+It is among the largest private U.S. companies as measured by valuation.

 Founder Elon Musk started SpaceX in 2002 with a mission to make humanity multiplanetary.